nevesnunes/blog/_posts/2021-10-03-CTF-Writeup---TSG-CTF-2021---2-Reversing-Tasks.markdown

 import gdb
 import struct

+# Before jumping to unpacker
 gdb.execute("b *0x400b7c")
 gdb.execute("r")

+# Unpacker has been written at this point, now we can break on it
 gdb.execute("b *0x800a3b")

 while True:
     gdb.execute("si")
     rip = int(str(gdb.parse_and_eval("$rip")).split()[0], 16)
     if rip == 0x40093f:
+        # Stepped up to write() call
         break
 ```